 Please contact Dr. Denice Adkins, Program Chair, for more information.

-Goal 1: To offer students a strong foundation in fundamental library and information science principles and competences.
+Goal 1: To offer students a strong foundation in fundamental LIS principles and competences

-- Objective 1: Students apply knowledge of the foundations of the profession, including its history, ethical issues, values, and foundational principles of librarianship.
+- Student Learning Outcome 1: Students apply knowledge of the foundations of the profession, including its history, ethical issues, values, and foundational principles of librarianship.

-- Objective 2: Students manage the life cycle of informational resources, including information acquisition, management, dissemination, organization, and preservation, in a variety of settings relevant to the work of information professionals.
+- Student Learning Outcome 2: Students manage the life cycle of informational resources, including information acquisition, management, dissemination, organization, and preservation, in a variety of settings relevant to the work of information professionals.

-- Objective 3: Students apply, assess, and evaluate information technology and systems, including emerging technologies, as they affect the delivery of information.
+- Student Learning Outcome 3: Students apply, assess, and evaluate information technology and systems.

-- Objective 4: Students prepare and effectively communicate information to users.
+- Student Learning Outcome 4: Students prepare and effectively communicate information to users.

-- Objective 5: Students recognize and respond to diverse information needs and user groups and serve as advocates for lifelong learning.
+- Student Learning Outcome 5: Students recognize diverse information needs of user groups and communities, proactively address those needs, and advocate for lifelong learning.

-- Objective 6: Students apply management principles and cross-disciplinary perspectives to inform best practices in library and information agencies.
+- Student Learning Outcome 6: Students apply management principles and other cross-disciplinary perspectives to develop best practices in library and information agency environments.

-- Objective 7: Students conduct, critically evaluate and strategically apply research to libraries, information agencies and communities.
+- Student Learning Outcome 7: Students conduct, critically evaluate, and strategically apply research to libraries, information agencies, and communities.

-- Objective 8: Students recognize the need for additional competencies in specialized areas and relevant standards from the applicable accrediting bodies and professional associations.
+- Student Learning Outcome 8: Students recognize the need for additional competencies in specialized areas and relevant standards from the applicable associations or accrediting bodies.